MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/plan-sqlserver-design.md

 The following versions of SQL Server Enterprise & Standard Edition are supported for a new or existing installation of System Center Operations Manager version 1801 to host Reporting Server, Operational, Data Warehouse, and ACS database:

-* SQL Server 2016 and Service Packs as detailed [here](/lifecycle/products/?terms=SQL+Server+2016)
+- SQL Server 2016 and Service Packs as detailed [here](/lifecycle/products/?terms=SQL+Server+2016)

 ::: moniker-end

 ::: moniker range="sc-om-2016"
 The following versions of SQL Server Enterprise & Standard Edition are supported for a new or existing installation of System Center 2016 - Operations Manager to host Reporting Server, Operational, Data Warehouse, and ACS database:

-* SQL Server 2016 and Service Packs as detailed [here](/lifecycle/products/?terms=SQL+Server+2016)
+- SQL Server 2016 and Service Packs as detailed [here](/lifecycle/products/?terms=SQL+Server+2016)
-* SQL Server 2014 and Service Packs as detailed [here](/lifecycle/products/?terms=SQL+Server+2014)
+- SQL Server 2014 and Service Packs as detailed [here](/lifecycle/products/?terms=SQL+Server+2014)
-* SQL Server 2012 and Service Packs as detailed [here](/lifecycle/products/?terms=SQL+Server+2012)
+- SQL Server 2012 and Service Packs as detailed [here](/lifecycle/products/?terms=SQL+Server+2012)

 ::: moniker-end

 > [!NOTE]
-> - Each of the following SQL Server components supporting a SCOM infrastructure are required to be at the same SQL Server major version:
+> Each of the following SQL Server components supporting a SCOM infrastructure are required to be at the same SQL Server major version:
+>
 > - SQL Server database engine instances hosting any of the SCOM databases (that is, **OperationManager**, **OperationManagerDW**, and SSRS databases **ReportServer** & **ReportServerTempDB**).
 > - SQL Server Reporting Services (SSRS) instance.
 > - The SQL Server collation setting must be one of the supported types as described in the [**SQL Server collation setting**](#sql-server-collation-setting) section below.
 > - SQL Server Full Text Search is required for all SQL Server database engine instances hosting any of the SCOM databases.
 > - The Windows Server 2016 installation options (Server Core, Server with Desktop Experience, and Nano Server) supported by Operations Manager database components are based on what installation options of Windows Server are supported by SQL Server.

-> [!NOTE]
+>
-> System Center Operations Manager Reporting cannot be installed in a side-by-side fashion with a previous version of the Reporting role and **must** be installed in native mode only (SharePoint integrated mode isn't supported).
+> Additionally, the Operations Manager Reporting role cannot be installed in a side-by-side fashion with a previous version of the Reporting role and **must** be installed in native mode only (SharePoint integrated mode isn't supported).

 Additional hardware and software considerations apply in your design planning:

 - We recommend that you run SQL Server on computers with the NTFS file format.
 - There must be at least 1024 MB of free disk space for the operational and data warehouse database.
 It's enforced at the time of database creation, and it will likely grow significantly after setup.
 - .NET Framework 4 is required.
 - .NET Framework 4.8 is supported from Operations Manager 2022.
 - Reporting Server isn't supported on Windows Server Core.

-::: moniker range="=sc-om-2016"

-For more information, see Hardware and Software Requirements for Installing SQL Server [2014](/sql/sql-server/install/hardware-and-software-requirements-for-installing-sql-server?preserve-view=true&view=sql-server-2014) or [2016](/sql/sql-server/install/hardware-and-software-requirements-for-installing-sql-server?preserve-view=true&view=sql-server-2016).
+For more information, see the Hardware & Software Requirements section under the SQL Server installation and planning documentation here: [Plan a SQL Server installation](/sql/sql-server/install/planning-a-sql-server-installation)

-::: moniker-end

-::: moniker range=">=sc-om-1801"

-For more information, see [Hardware and Software Requirements for Installing SQL Server](/sql/sql-server/install/hardware-and-software-requirements-for-installing-sql-server?preserve-view=true&view=sql-server-2016).

-::: moniker-end

 > [!NOTE]
 > Although Operations Manager uses only Windows authentication during installation, the SQL Mixed Mode Authentication setting will still work if no local account has the db_owner role.
 Local accounts with the db_owner role are known to cause issues with System Center Operations Manager.
 Remove the db_owner role from all the local accounts before installing the product and don’t add the db_owner role to any of the local accounts after installation.